 In the third configuration, MP runs on a Point-to-Point leased line while BoD monitors the traffic level.
 If the level is reached, MP enables a b-channel.
 BoD continues to monitor the threshold, and if necessary, brings up the additional b-channel (dynamic configuration).

-The Point-to-Point Protocol 13.5 PPP Multilink Protocol (MP)
+13.5 PPP Multilink Protocol (MP)